egony/cc2652p_E72-2G4M20S1E/firmware/router/README.md

 ### Facrory reset
 - To factory reset single press the any button on your device (except reset button of course).
-- If your device have no buttons, just reflash it again,
+- If your device have no buttons, just reflash it again.

 ### Sources